Diese Seite zum Buch hinzufügen

 Some rooms, such as the Senate Meeting Room (A1-177) and the seminar room in the computing centre (B5-119), are equipped with microphones which allow audio transmissions without restrictions.

-If a PC has multiple video sources, such as a webcam and a visualizer, then it is possible for BBB to transmit two video images at the same time, up to a maximum resolution of 1280×720 with 30 frames/s.
+If a PC has multiple video sources, such as a webcam and a visualizer, then it is possible for BBB to transmit two video images at the same time.
+From BBB version 2.7, the function „Camera as content“ can be used to display the visualizer image instead of the presentation with a resolution of 1920×1080 at 30 frames/s.
 Unfortunately, this means that data will be compressed which leads to a loss of quality.
 Therefore, the display of detail is limited.

-In breakout rooms, BBB provides only one blank page on the whiteboard.
+In breakout rooms, BBB provides only one page on the whiteboard.
 It is therefore recommended that students create presentations using several blank pages and uploading them to the breakout room.
-At present, any work which is undertaken in a breakout room is not saved and cannot be transferred to the main room.
-Please advise your students to document their work using screenshots.

 Unfortunately, the playback of videos from the TU Clausthal video server via the “external video” function in BBB is currently not supported.
 An exception are videos which are uploaded with an additional option: Einbinden eines Videos vom Video-Server in BigBlueButton